PRIVIC: A privacy-preserving method for incremental collection of location data: Introduction

-In summary, the key contributions of this paper are: \begin{enumerate} \item We show, analytically and with experiments on real datasets, that the Blahut-Arimoto mecahism, in addition to being geo-indistinguishable, fosters an elastic distinguishability metric.
-Moreover, it protects the privacy of the isolated locations in the space, which the standard Laplace mechanism for geo-indistinguishability fails at.
+\begin{enumerate} \item We show, analytically and with experiments on real datasets, that the BA mechanism, in addition to geo-ind, provides an elastic distinguishability metric.
+As such, it protects the privacy of isolated locations, which the standard LAP for geo-ind fails at.

+\item We prove that BA produces an invertible mechanism, which means that the MLE is unique.
+This is crucial to prove that the IBU always converges to the true distribution and that, therefore, we can get a good statistical utility.

+\item We establish a duality between BA and IBU, thus demonstrating a connection between rate-distortion theory and the expectation-maximization method from statistics.

-\item We empirically show that the Blahut-Arimoto mechanism provides a better statistical utility than the Laplace one for a high levels of privacy, and eventually they become comparable as the level of privacy decreases.
+\item We show experimentally that BA provides a better statistical utility than LAP for high levels of privacy, eventually becoming comparable as the level of privacy decreases.

-\item We establish a surprising duality between the Blahut-Arimoto algorithm and the iterative Bayesian update, demonstrating a connection between the fields of rate-distortion theory and the expectation-maximization method from statistics.

-\item We propose an iterative method (PRIVIC) that produces a geo-indistinguishable LPPM with an elastic distinguishability metric, optimizes the users' QoS with their privacy from an information theoretical perspective, and enables the service providers to incrementally collect data with high statistical utility.
+\item Since the construction of the optimal BA requires precise knowledge of the true distribution, we propose an iterative method (PRIVIC) that alternates between BA and IBU, thus getting a better and better estimation of the true distribution as more (noisy) data get collected.
+We show, both formally and with experiments on real location datasets, that PRIVIC converges to the true distribution.
+In summary, PRIVIC produces a geo-indistinguishable LPPM with an elastic distinguishability metric, which optimizes the trade-off with the QoS and provides high statistical utility.

-\item We characterize the long-term behaviour of PRIVIC by translating it to the framework of Markov chains and illustrate, with experiments on real location datasets, that its estimation improves iteratively and, eventually, converges to the most likely true distribution.
+\item We investigate the effect on the privacy guarantees of our method by considering adversarial users who report their locations falsely to compromise the privacy of the isolated locations in the map.

 \end{enumerate}